ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 All notable changes to this project will be documented in this file.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),

+# [2.1.0] - 28.08.2025

+Added: Support switching the display mode between "List" and "Timeline" on the search result pane.
+Added: "Time slot" checkbox to search filter
+Added: Support mouse operation for selecting time in search filters
+Added: Right click menu "Search for similar characteristics".
+Support searching for similar characteristics as the selected thumbnail.
+Added: Right click menu "Save people’s characteristics" menu.
+Support registering the characteristics to watchlist.
+Added:  The function to copy "Face watchlist" between servers in system consisting of multiple i-PRO Active Guard server.
+Changed: Added "Hat / Helmet" attribute to [People filter].
+Instead, remove the "Hat" from the [Hair type] attribute.
+Changed plug-in log directory to “>%LOCALAPPDATA%\ActiveGuard\SmartClient\Logs”

 # [2.0.4] - 11.06.2025

 Fixed: Conflicts with other plugins (e.g. SmartWallCustomPresets, i-PRO Maximizer v1.2)